B-UMMI/Schema_Refinery/SchemaRefinery/docs/user/modules/IdentifySpuriousGenes.rst

 .. code-block:: bash

     # Identify spurious genes using default parameters
-    python schema_refinery.py -s /path/to/schema -o /path/to/output -a /path/to/allelecall
+    SR IdentifySpuriousGenes -s /path/to/schema -o /path/to/output -a /path/to/allelecall

     # Identify spurious genes with custom parameters
-    python schema_refinery.py -s /path/to/schema -o /path/to/output -a /path/to/allelecall -pnl /path/to/possible_new_loci -at 0.9 -pt 90 -cs 0.9 -cc 0.9 -gp 10 -as 201 -tt 11 -b 0.6 -sr 0.8 -m schema -pm reps_vs_alleles -c 4 --nocleanup
+    SR IdentifySpuriousGenes -s /path/to/schema -o /path/to/output -a /path/to/allelecall -pnl /path/to/possible_new_loci -at 0.9 -pt 90 -cs 0.9 -cc 0.9 -gp 10 -as 201 -tt 11 -b 0.6 -sr 0.8 -m schema -pm reps_vs_alleles -c 4 --nocleanup

 Troubleshooting
 ---------------